 ver the past quarter century, Ribera del Duero has been arguably the most successful wine region of Spain.
-Yet, made.
+Yet, some of its finest wines are yet to be

 The reason is simple: many of the best terroirs and oldest vines are in the remote eastern part of the region-the province of Soria-which is still largely unexplored by today's winemakers.